cersonsky-lab/AniSOAP/README.md

 </a>

 ## Warning!
-While stable, AniSOAP is in beta mode, and subject to new changes regularly.
+While technically complete, AniSOAP is in beta mode, and subject to new changes regularly.
 Please use with caution as we iron out some of the finer details.

 ## Installation